 Instructions

 Soak dried beans overnight in water.
 Use enough water to cover the beans by an inch or two.
-The next morning, drain the beans.
-Using a crock pot or Dutch oven, add the beef broth, the lard or bacon grease to the beans and simmer covered until tender.
+The next morning, drain the beans and cover them with beef broth.
+If using your crockpot, boil them stove top 30 minutes before placing them in the crockpot.
+You can also make this in a Dutch Oven Stovetop.
+Add the lard or bacon grease to the beans and simmer covered until tender.
 Depending on the age of the beans, this could take a 2-3 hours in a Dutch oven, or 5 hours in a crockpot on low.

 Once the beans are tender, start making the chili.
 Brown the meat in a large skillet.
 When meat is about half browned, add the onion and cook, stirring often until onion is starting to become soft.
 Add the garlic and cook until fragrant.
 About 1 minute.